Supply Chain Management and Logistics Program

-- In addition to a Herzing diploma, our graduates receive a Supply Chain Management Training (SMT) diploma from SCC
+- In addition to a Herzing diploma, our graduates receive a Supply Chain Management Training (SMT) diploma from Supply Chain Canada

 Meet the instructor and learn what makes this program so unique: Considering Supply Chain Management?
 Meet the Teacher, Tour our Program